sawyerscheiner/sawyerscheiner.github.io/_posts/2021-09-22-good-vs-bad-design.md

 Bad design is some program or machine that does not work well, does not look good, and/or is not easy or fun to use.
 An example of a bad design quality is how Chrome tends to take up quite a bit of memory, at least compared to some other browsers.
 This can be problematic for people with less powerful computers, as it can take up a significant amount of the computer's resources.

+## Examples of Good and Bad Design
+---
+Good Design:
+Bad Design:
+---